Maronite Catholic Eparchy of Saint Maron of Sydney

-The Maronite Catholic Eparchy of Saint Maron of Sydney (in Latin: Eparchia Sancti Maronis Sydneyensis Maronitarum) (sometimes spelt Maroun) is an overseas Maronite rite (Antiochene rite) eparchy (diocese) of the Catholic Church in Australia, based in Sydney.
+The Maronite Eparchy of Saint Maron of Sydney (in Latin: Eparchia Sancti Maronis Sydneyensis Maronitarum) (sometimes spelt Maroun) is a Maronite Church ecclesiastical jurisdiction or eparchy of the Catholic Church in Australia.
 In 2010 there were 160,000 members.
 It is currently ruled by Eparch Antoine-Charbel Tarabay, OLM.

 Territory and statistics

-It is a member of the Australian Catholic Bishops Conference.
-The Roman Catholic Church is made up of the Latin or Western Catholic Church and 23 Eastern Catholic Churches (comprising four major rites), one of which is the Lebanese Maronite Church.
-The Eparchy is non-geographic, but demographic in that it has Australia-wide jurisdiction wherever Maronites are found.
-It is not suffragan to the Archdiocese of Sydney, but immediately subject to the Holy See.
+The Eparchy of St. Maron of Sydney has jurisdiction over all Catholics of the Maronite Church in Australia.
 It has many churches, schools, nursing homes and other institutions in all major cities.
 Its eparchial seat is in Redfern, New South Wales, a suburb of Sydney, where is located the St. Maron's Cathedral, Sydney.
 In 2010 there were 160,000 Lebanese Maronite Catholics in 11 parishes, the largest of which is at Our Lady of Lebanon Co-Cathedral in Harris Park, New South Wales.

 History

 19th Century

-Due to a large emigration of Lebanese Maronite Christians in mid to late 19th century, Maronite Patriarch in 1889 decided that pastoral ministry among the Lebanese Christians in Sydney will be established.
-In this regard, the Maronite priests Abdallah Yazbeck and Joseph Dahdah were to work for the Diaspora's community in Sydney and reached on 8 May 1893 the Sydney's port.
-They set up in 1894 a Maronite chapel in the Waterloo district and served until 1897, when a new church was inaugurated by the then Cardinal Moran on January 10, 1897, for the service of the Maronites.
-Pastor Abdallah Yazbeck died in 1933 in Sydney, and priest Joseph Dahdah died after his return to Lebanon in 1936.
+Due to a large emigration of Lebanese Maronite Christians in the mid to late 19th century, the Maronite Patriarch in 1889 decided that pastoral ministry among the Lebanese Christians in Sydney would be established.
+In this regard, the Maronite priests Abdallah Yazbeck and Joseph Dahdah were to work for the diaspora's community in Sydney and reached Sydney's port on 8 May 1893.
+They set up a Maronite chapel in the Waterloo district in 1894 and served until 1897, when a new church was inaugurated by the then Cardinal Moran on January 10, 1897, for the service of the Maronites.
+Yazbeck died in 1933 in Sydney, and Dahdah died after his return to Lebanon in 1936.